agilecrm/rest-api/README.md

 |contact_json|list of contact ids|String array|no|no|N/A|

-##3.1 Create a note and relate to contacts :
+##3.1 Create a note and relate that to contacts :
 ###/dev/api/notes
 Method: POST

-Creates a note and relates it to contacts, which are sent in the note JSON contact field.
+- Creates a note and relates it to contacts, which are sent in the note JSON contact field.

 ###Using curl :
 ```sh